Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 Focusing on a dim star

-When choosing which star to focus on, pick a bright one — a bright star or visible planet if one is in the sky.
+When choosing which star to focus on, pick a bright one.
+A bright star or visible planet works well.
 Dim stars at maximum Live View magnification can be hard to resolve clearly enough to judge sharpness accurately.
 A bright star gives you a clean, workable image to work with.

 The short version